panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 <div>Hello, Mars!</div>
 ```

 Of course, you can use as many props as you like.
-Let's make the message component even more reusable by using a prop for the greeting and for the person.
+Let's make the message component even more reusable by using a prop for the greeting and the person's name.

 ```jsx
 function Message({ greet, who }) {